CyberSource/cybersource-rest-samples-java/README.md

 The SDK works for POST, GET, PATCH, DELETE requests.
 It works with any one of the two authentication mechanisms, which are HTTP signature and JWT token.

+FOR TESTING/POC PURPOSE - YOU CAN USE EXISTING CREDENTIALS or configure your own credentails.

 #### To set your API credentials for an API request,Configure the following information in cybs.properties file:

   * Http